 A healthy diet isn’t the only thing that will help you avoid weight gain after liposuction.
 Exercising throughout the week (after you’ve fully healed and have gotten the OK from your surgeon, of course) has also been shown to help people avoid weight gain after liposuction.

 A 2012 study from Brazil involved 36 healthy, average weight women between the ages of 20 and 35.
 The women agreed to have about 3 pounds of fat removed through liposuction.
 Before their surgery, none of the women exercised regularly.
-Afterwards, half of the women began exercising.
+Afterward, half of the women began exercising.
 Those women went jogging or took a walk for 40 minutes three times a week.
-They also did light weight training.
+They also did lightweight training.

 When you start exercising after liposuction, your body is likely to use any remaining fat as fuel.
 Instead of gaining fat, you’re burning it.
 That can help you keep unwanted pounds off.

 To get the most from your liposuction, you’ll want to make a commitment to improving your lifestyle habits all around.
-To learn more about what to expect from liposuction and what you can do after surgery to help maintain your results, contact Dr. Paul Vitenas, a board certified plastic surgeon in Houston, Texas, today.
-Call (281) 484-0088 schedule a consultation.
+To learn more about what to expect from liposuction and what you can do after surgery to help maintain your results, contact Dr. Paul Vitenas, a board-certified plastic surgeon in Houston, Texas, today.
+Call (281) 484-0088 to schedule a consultation.